cakwok/Hong-Kong-Covid19-Trend-and-Track-inflected-flight/README.md

 Note
 ------------
-The code is updated on 6 Feb 2022, in response to updated API format by data.gov.hk
+The code is updated on 30 Mar 2022, in response to updated API format by data.gov.hk